PdxCodeGuild/Full-Stack-Day-Class/notes/deployment-heroku.md

 Heroku looks in a file called `runtime.txt` for what kind of language environment it should set up.
 Tell it to configure Python 3 by putting the following in that file.
+It needs to be committed, since only committed files are sent to Heroku.

 ```
 python-3.5.1